-When you’re crawling under the covers tonight, should you think twice about putting on your favorite pajamas?
+Before crawling under the covers tonight, should you think twice before putting on your favorite pajamas?

-A National Sleep Foundation poll reports that 12% of Americans sleep au naturel and studies are mixed on whether what you wear to bed matters.
-We waded through the research to provide some answers on the supposed benefits of sleeping in the buff.
+One poll found more than half of Americans sleep au naturel.
+Studies are mixed on whether what you wear to bed matters.
+We waded through the research to provide some answers on the supposed benefits of sleeping sans PJs.

 … Improve Your Relationship

 For couples, sleeping naked could increase relationship satisfaction.
 A survey of more than 1,000 adults found 57% of those who slept naked felt happy in their relationships (compared with 48% who wore pajamas).

 “If you and your partner both sleep naked, the skin-to-skin contact will release the feel-good hormone [oxytocin],” says Fran Walfish, PsyD, a Beverly Hills, California-based relationship psychotherapist.